It’s 2024 and having healthy cholesterol levels is important for reducing heart problems & living longer.

 Low Cholesterol = Early Death!

 In fact, having “low” cholesterol increases your risk of dying early.
-Low cholesterol causes depression, inflammation, low libido, wrinkles and other age related problems.
+Low cholesterol causes an unhealthy inflammatory response, low libido, wrinkles, and other age-related problems.

 So the point of today’s message is that you DON’T want to eliminate cholesterol and healthy fats because otherwise, your body will be FORCED to produce it internally.